sarahmcevoyx/platform-engineer/README.md

 • Breakdown Terraform config into smaller, reusable modules to improve readability and maintainability, e.g., modules/key_vault

-• Create Jenkins shared libraries in separate repos to enhance readability and maintain clear, organised code
+• Create Jenkins shared libraries in separate repos to enhance readability and maintain clear, organised code - these will then be referenced in the Jenkinsfile

 • Add extensive integration and unit tests to my FA

+• Enhance the functionality of my FA

 • Improve and restructure the key/secret permissions and access